 Turn on the sauté setting on your instant pot and add cooking oil, sugar, and pork belly.
 Brown the pork and make sure both sides are lightly browned.

-Add garlic, chili sauce, michiu, soy sauce, dark soy sauce, water.
+Add garlic, chili bean sauce, michiu, soy sauce, dark soy sauce, water.

-Naturally release after the time is up, and once it's safe, open up the lid and remove from heat and serve!
+Naturally release after the time is up, and once it's safe, open up the lid.

 Recommended Products